georgiee/coding-for-kids/slides.md

 ## [fit] Chances

 ---
 ^ Diversity.
 The computer just don't care who you are.

-Everybody can be a coder.
+^ Everybody can become a coder.

 ## [fit] Diversity

 ---
 ^ And coding gives your child another perspective about dreamjobs.

 ^ Just look at me.
-I wanted to be a policeman first, then a fireman
+I wanted to be a policeman first, then a stock broker

-^ and now the coding kid became a programmer by watching TV.
+^ and today the coding kid became a programmer by watching TV.

 ## [fit] Perspective